near/docs/docs/bos/queryapi/context.md

 ### Upsert

 Upsert is a combination of insert and update.
 First, the insert operation is performed.
-However, if the object already exists, then the update portion is called instead.
-As a result, the input to the function are objects to be inserted, a `conflictColumns` object which specifies which column values must conflict for the update operation to occur, and an `updateColumns` which specifies which columns have their values overwritten by the incoming object’s values.
+However, if the object already exists, the update portion is called instead.
+As a result, the input to the function are objects to be inserted, a `conflictColumns` object, which specifies which column values must conflict for the update operation to occur, and an `updateColumns` which specifies which columns have their values overwritten by the incoming object’s values.
 The `conflictColumns` and `updateColumns` parameters are both arrays.
 As usual, all impacted rows are returned.

 #### Input